Foundation for Food & Agriculture Research and Kirchner Food Fellowship Renew Collaboration

 Pioneering Impact Investment program trains and supports the next generation of capital allocators

-BIRMINGHAM and WASHINGTON (December 10, 2019) – Today the Kirchner Impact Foundation announced the second year of its successful collaboration with the Foundation for Food and Agriculture Research (FFAR) and North Carolina State University to support the 2019-2020 cohort of the Kirchner Food Fellowship, a program supporting young agriculture financiers.
+BIRMINGHAM and WASHINGTON (December 10, 2019) – Today the Kirchner Impact Foundation announced the second year of its successful collaboration with the Foundation for Food & Agriculture Research (FFAR) and North Carolina State University to support the 2019-2020 cohort of the Kirchner Food Fellowship, a program supporting young agriculture financiers.
 FFAR and North Carolina State University are providing matching funds and technical expertise to prepare the fellows to make critical agriculture business investment decisions.

 Innovative business investment is critical to solving the mounting food and agriculture challenges.
 While the amount of investment capital focusing on social and environmental impact is increasing rapidly, global access to this capital is not.
 One solution is to successfully train future financiers to invest in early-stage innovations that can transform global food production.

 The Kirchner Food Fellowship program was established to fill this critical gap and support agriculture-related businesses.
 The Kirchner Food Fellowship trains university students each year to evaluate agriculture business investments and gives them discretion over investment decisions for companies solving critical food and agriculture challenges.
 The focus of this year’s fellowship program is on improving water and soil health.

 “We are pleased to continue our collaboration with FFAR given their important role in the agriculture and food sector,” commented Blair Kirchner, Director of the program.
 “As we continue to scale the fellowship internationally it is important to build strong relationships with organizations that share our mission and vision.

 The Fellows work directly with the Kirchner leadership team and its network of thought leaders, to engage in a series of face-to-face and online educational experiences that expose them to real-world early-stage investment scenarios.